fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 **Note for the interested**: The build process is two-stage with the final image only retaining all executables, libraries and include-files to utilize OQS-enabled openssh.

 The re-generation of the host and identity keys happens via the script [key-regen.sh](key-regen.sh) that is called with a `CMD` command at the end of the [Dockerfile](Dockerfile).
-The script checks if required key already exist and gerenates it if necessary.
+The script checks if the required key already exist and gerenates it if necessary.
 #### Build type argument(s)

 The Dockerfile also facilitates building the underlying OQS library to different specifications (by setting the `--build-arg` variable `LIBOQS_BUILD_DEFINES` as defined [here](https://github.com/open-quantum-safe/liboqs/wiki/Customizing-liboqs).